linozen/exocortex/content/refs/python-for-everybody.md

 print(res)
 ```

-#### Tuple Assignment {#tuple-assignment}
+#### Tuple Assignment

-A cool syntactic feature of Python is that you can have a tuple on the
+A cool syntactic feature of Python is that you can have a tuple on the left side
-left side of an assignment statement:
+of an assignment statement:

 ```python
 >>> m = [ 'have', 'fun' ]